git-disl/Booster/README.md

 We first run SFT to produce the aligned model.
 ```
 cd script/alignment
-sbatch  SFT.sh
+sbatch  smooth_align.sh
 ```
-Then we finetune the model using 10% of harmful data with a total number of 5000 samples from SST2 dataset.
+Then we finetune the model using 10% of harmful data with a total number of 1000 samples from SST2 dataset.
 ```
 cd ../finetune
-sbatch  lisa_poison_ratio.sh 0.1
+sbatch  smooth_poison_ratio.sh 0.1
 ```

-For comparison, we finetune the model with SFT in the same data setting.
+You may find scripts for reproducing all of our experiments in the directory `scripts`.

+## Citation
+If you find our research interesting, you may cite the following papers.
 ```
-sbatch  sft_poison_ratio.sh 0.1
-cd ../..
+@article{huang2024lazy,
+  title={Lazy Safety Alignment for Large Language Models against Harmful Fine-tuning},
+  author={Huang, Tiansheng and Hu, Sihao and Ilhan, Fatih and Tekin, Selim Furkan and Liu, Ling},
+  journal={arXiv preprint arXiv:2405.18641},
+  year={2024}
+}

+@article{huang2024vaccine,
+  title={Vaccine: Perturbation-aware alignment for large language model},
+  author={Huang, Tiansheng and Hu, Sihao and Liu, Ling},
+  journal={arXiv preprint arXiv:2402.01109},
+  year={2024}
+}
 ```